Aerial tramway: Overview

-An aerial cablecar consists of one or two fixed cables (called track cables), one loop of cable (called a haulage rope), and one or two passenger or cargo cabins.
+An aerial tramway consists of one or two fixed cables (called track cables), one loop of cable (called a haulage rope), and one or two passenger or cargo cabins.
 The fixed cables provide support for the cabins while the haulage rope, by means of a grip, is solidly connected to the truck (the wheel set that rolls on the track cables).
 An electric motor drives the haulage rope which provides propulsion.
-Aerial cablecars are constructed as reversible systems; vehicles shuttling back and forth between two end terminals and propelled by a cable loop which stops and reverses direction when the cabins arrive at the end stations.
-Aerial cablecars differ from gondola lifts in that gondola lifts are considered continuous systems (cabins attached onto a circulating haul rope that moves continuously).
+Aerial tramways are constructed as reversible systems; vehicles shuttling back and forth between two end terminals and propelled by a cable loop which stops and reverses direction when the cabins arrive at the end stations.
+Aerial tramways differ from gondola lifts in that gondola lifts are considered continuous systems (cabins attached onto a circulating haul cable that moves continuously).

-Two-car cablecars use a jig-back system: a large electric motor is located at the bottom of the cableway so that it effectively pulls one cabin down, using that cabin's weight to help pull the other cabin up.
+Two-car tramways use a jig-back system: a large electric motor is located at the bottom of the tramway so that it effectively pulls one cabin down, using that cabin's weight to help pull the other cabin up.
 A similar system of cables is used in a funicular railway.
 The two passenger or cargo cabins, which carry from 4 to over 150 people, are situated at opposite ends of the loops of cable.
 Thus, while one is coming up, the other is going down the mountain, and they pass each other midway on the cable span.

-Some aerial trams have only one cabin, which lends itself better for systems with small elevation changes along the cable run.
+Some aerial trams have only one cabin, which lends itself better to systems with small elevation changes along the cable run.

 History

-The first design of an aerial lift was by Croatian polymath Fausto Veranzio and the first operational aerial tram was built in 1644 by Adam Wiebe in Gdańsk.
+The first design of an aerial lift was by Croatian polymath Fausto Veranzio, and the first operational aerial tram was built in 1644 by Adam Wybe in Gdańsk, Poland.
 It was moved by horses and used to move soil over the river to build defences.
 It is called the first known cable lift in European history and precedes the invention of steel cables.
 It is not known how long this lift was used.
-In any case, it would be another 230 years before Germany would get the second cable lift, this newer version equipped with iron wire cable.
+Germany installed the second cable lift 230 years later, now using iron wire cable.

 In mining

-Cablecars are sometimes used in mountainous regions to carry ore from a mine located high on the mountain to an ore mill located at a lower elevation.
+Aerial tramways are sometimes used in mountainous regions to carry ore from a mine located high on the mountain to an ore mill located at a lower elevation.
 Ore tramways were common in the early 20th century at the mines in North and South America.
 One can still be seen in the San Juan Mountains of the US state of Colorado.
+Another famous use of aerial tramways was at the Kennecott Copper mine in Wrangell-St. Elias National Park, Alaska.

-Other firms entered the mining tramway business—Otto, Leschen, Breco Ropeways Ltd., Ceretti and Tanfani, and Riblet for instance.
-A major British contributor was Bullivant who became a constituent of British Ropes in 1924.
+Other firms entered the mining tramway business, including Otto, Leschen, Breco Ropeways Ltd., Ceretti and Tanfani, and Riblet.
+A major British contributor was Bullivant, which became a constituent of British Ropes in 1924.